 Ji Li Jiang’s Family’s Status in the Community

 Before the Cultural Revolution, Ji-li and her family were red, which meant obedience and loyalty to the Communist ideals of Chairman Mao.
 Chairman Mao was the head of the Central Committee and the leader of Ji-li’s beloved China.
 Being labeled red meant good social standing.
 The red status guaranteed better socio-political relations, especially with other reds and influential and powerful people in China.
 Ji-li’s family’s red status in the community made life easier.
+The community readily supported the family.
+The family also had considerable influence on their neighbors.
 They lived the Chinese dream life.

 However, their lives suddenly changed in 1966 when Chairman Mao declared the start of the Cultural Revolution.
 This proletarian revolution changed everything and turned black to red, and red to black.
 Ji-li and her family’s status changed along with the status of most people in China.
 The old ways and thinking became negative and undesirable under the principles of the Cultural Revolution.
 Black was the label given to people who were intellectual or excelled in the arts, sciences and other fields that were in Chairman Mao’s “black” list.
 Ji-li and her family’s loyalty to Chairman Mao and the hostile Red Guards did not help them save their status and future life.

 Chairman Mao ordered people to abandon the old culture that was greatly influenced by the West.
 He believed that such a culture with Western characteristics was responsible for poverty in China.
 The Cultural Revolution was designed for China to rise from the “ashes.”
 To do so, people were ordered to abandon the Four Olds (old culture, old ideas, old customs, and old habits).